joomango/RSC_RNAseq/README.md

 -	We have to confirm the read quality after filtering.
 -	You can determine this easily by re-running FastQC on the output fastq files.
 	-	How many reads are left?
-•	Count the number of lines in a fastq file, which has 4 lines per entry:
+		-	Count the number of lines in a fastq file, which has 4 lines per entry:
-	-	$ wc -l output.fastq
+		-	`$ wc -l output.fastq`
 			- Divide this number by 4 to get the total number of reads in the fastq file.
 	-	What % of raw reads passed the quality filter?
 ```bash
 	fastqc --outdir ./qualitycheck/ *_chrX_*.fastq.gz